elementor/elementor/docs/assets/dev/js/editor/document/dynamic/readme.md

   ![widget-heading-with-dynamic-title-date](./_images/widget-heading-with-dynamic-title-date.png)

-  And you want to change the format to human readable format. use next example:
+  And you want to change the format to human-readable format. use next example:

     ```javascript
     // Get heading container.